Hannaren/liftoff-assignments/P2-Project_Outline/README.md

 	Remembering everything necessary to send a proper letter can be difficult.
 This is what the generator takes care of for the user.

 ### Features
-	Login - allows user to log in to individual account User Profile - displays previously generated letters(forms previously completed by user) Letter Form - allows user to input information to form to generate letter
+	Login - allows user to log in/log out of individual account User Account Page - displays/links to previously generated letters(forms previously completed by user) Letter Form - allows user to input information to form to generate letter
 ### Technologies
 	C#